top of page

 1280px-Flag_of_Spain.svg.png

-Born in Los Angeles California, Alexis Hatch has a diverse musical career spanning solo, chamber music, and orchestra.
-A dual-citizen of the United States and Spain, she began to play the violin at the age of three, with her father Peter Hatch (former Juilliard graduate of pedagogues Ivan Galamian and Tibor Varga).
+Born in Los Angeles California, Alexis Hatch began to play the violin at the age of three with her father Peter Hatch (former Juilliard graduate of pedagogues Ivan Galamian and Tibor Varga).
 Alexis has studied with Zakhar Bron at the Escuela Superior de Música Reina Sofía in Madrid, and Glenn Dicterow at the University of Southern California in Los Angeles.

 At the age of ten, Alexis made her solo debut with the Orquesta Sinfónica de Alicante (Spain), with the Four Seasons by Vivaldi.
 Four years later, she was featured on Spanish National Television (RTVE) in the series “Jóvenes Solistas”, a program broadcasted for years throughout Spain.
-Upon winning first prize in the CullerArts International Violin Competition in 2022, Alexis has performed as soloist with the Orquesta de Valencia, the Orquesta de Extremadura, the Orquesta Filarmonica de Castilla La Mancha, and most recently, the Santa Cecilia Orchestra in the Auditorio Nacional of Madrid.
-In 2023, she was invited to perform a debut recital in the Palau de la Música of Barcelona, Spain.
-Her performances in Spain have spanned such cities as Madrid, Toledo, Ciudad Real, Granada, Pamplona, and San Sebastian.
+Upon winning first prize in the Valencia CullerArts International Violin Competition in 2022, Alexis has performed as soloist with the Orquesta de Valencia, the Orquesta de Extremadura, the Orquesta Filarmonica de Castilla La Mancha, and most recently, the Santa Cecilia Orchestra in the Auditorio Nacional of Madrid (in Mozart’s concerto cycles).
+In 2023, she was invited to perform a debut solo recital in the Palau de la Música of Barcelona, and in February of 2025, she performed the Stravinsky Violin Concerto in 10 performances on tour with the National Symphony of Portugal, a production in collaboration with the National Ballet Company of Portugal and the New York Balanchine Ballet Foundation.
+After winning the Manhattan International Music Competition, she performed a debut recital in Carnegie Hall in October, 2025.

 Alexis is a founding artist of the Festival Internacional de Música Clásica de Villanueva de los Infantes, Spain.
-Her piano trio “Schumann de Enagás” has performed two recitals at the Auditorio Nácional de Madrid, and in 2023 won the award for Most Outstanding Chamber Music Group, given by Her Majesty Queen Sofía of Spain at the Escuela Reina Sofia.
-Currently, she is a member of the “Dúo Amadeus” formed with pianist Emin Kiourktchian.
-Together, they have won second prize in the Antón Garcia Abril International Chamber Music Competition in 2023, and are recipients of the “AIE: Clásicos en Ruta” concert series tour of Spain, to take place in the 2024-2025 artistic season.
+Her former piano trio “Schumann de Enagás” performed two recitals at the Auditorio Nácional de Madrid, and in 2023 won the award for Most Outstanding Chamber Music Group, given by Her Majesty Queen Sofía of Spain at the Escuela Reina Sofia.
+Her "Dúo Amadeus" (formed with pianist Emin Kiourktchian), has won second prize in the Antón Garcia Abril International Chamber Music Competition in 2023, and is on the Artist Management Roster of the “AIE: Clásicos en Ruta” concert series tours in Spain.

-As of November 2023, Alexis is the new Concertmaster of the Orquesta Sinfonica Nacional of Portugal, in Lisbon.
-Previously, she was the Associate Concertmaster of the American Youth Symphony from 2017–2021.
-Her sister, violinist Heidi Hatch, is the Concertmaster of the Orquesta de Extremadura (Spain).
+As of November 2023, Alexis is the Concertmaster of the National Symphony Orchestra of Portugal, in Lisbon (Teatro São Carlos).
+Previously, she was the Concertmaster of the American Youth Symphony in Los Angeles from 2017–2021.

 "insert quote here"